congregationalchurch/content-only/home.md

 **What's New** The annual budget meeting February 22 at 4:00 pm, followed by Sr Hi Spaghetti fundraiser at 5:00pm

 * Home
-* Visitors
+* Guest Info
 * Calendar
-* Contact Us
-* Donate
+* Members

 # CONGREGATIONAL CHURCH OF BATAVIA
 ## UNITED CHURCH OF CHRIST

-* No matter whom you are, or where you are on God’s journey... you are welcome here *
+*No matter whom you are, or where you are on God’s journey... you are welcome here.*

 ## Connect with us

+Share your email address.
+[form]
+We will contact you shortly about how we can help you with your needs and questions.

+## Sunday Service Schedule

+This Summer One Service at 9:30 AM
+Memorial Day - Labor Day
+May 24 - September 6
+[Get Directions]

+## Areas Of Information

-* About Us
+* About Our Church
 * Worship
 * Education
-* Outreach
+* Community
 * News &amp; Events